drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 dnsrecon -v --iw -f --lifetime 3 --threads 50 -t brt --json /root/Desktop/dnsrecon_brt_results.json -D subdomains-top1mil.txt -d somedomain.com
 ```

-DNSRecon can perform a brute force attack with a user-defined wordlist, but make sure to specify a full path to the wordlist; otherwise, DNSRecon might not recognize it.
+DNSRecon can perform a dictionary attack with a user-defined wordlist, but make sure to specify a full path to the wordlist; otherwise, DNSRecon might not recognize it.

 Make sure to specify a full path to the output file; otherwise, it will default to `/usr/share/dnsrecon/` directory, i.e., to the root directory.